United Way of Lake County's 2018 Day of Caring June 27th

-On June 28, 2017 United Way of Lake County hosted its 25th Annual Day of Caring by pairing 600 volunteers with 40 charitable projects to help those in need right here in Lake County.
+On Wednesday, June 27, 2018 United Way of Lake County will host its 26th Annual Day of Caring by pairing approximately 600 volunteers with 40 charitable projects to help those in need right here in Lake County.

 What is Day of Caring?